FBWE22-E08/SPA-lesson-plan/Week 05/31 January.md

 ### Morning 09:00 - 12:00

  - Intro to JSON
- - GET requests to a 3rd party API
+ - GET requests to a 3rd party API (using fetch)
  - recap promises & async await